Franki Y. H. Kung headshot photo

 Biography

-Growing up as a first-generation high school student in British Hong Kong and having lived in several countries, Dr. Kung has experienced firsthand both the synergy and conflict that arise from differences.
-Dr. Kung’s curiosity to understand how organizations and individuals can transform conflicts into cooperation between groups, people, and even identities and goals within an individual, drives his career goals and research, as well as how he teaches and engages Purdue communities and beyond.
+Growing up as a first-generation high school student in British Hong Kong and having lived in multiple countries, Dr. Kung has personally experienced both the opportunities and challenges that arise from cultural and interpersonal differences.
+His enduring curiosity about how organizations and individuals can transform conflict into opportunities for understanding and collaboration—across groups, identities, and even within the self—drives his research, career goals, and approach to teaching and community engagement at Purdue and beyond.

 Education